eziodeyk/OR-ML-survey/README.md

 Maria-Florina Balcan et al. 2018.
 ***to design algorithms that learn the optimal parameter setting for the problem instance distribution at hand***.

+#### Cuts, Primal Heuristics, and Learning to Branch for the Time-Dependent Traveling Salesman Problem.
+Christoph Hansknecht et al. 2018.
+Time-dependent(TD) TSP.
+> strong branching chooses the "best" possible branching variable with respect to a certain score, based on the LP-relaxations related to the current branch-and-bound node.
+> use the lambdaMART algorithm to learn a ranking of branching candidates...not successful, since the running times get worse.

 #### Exact Combinatorial Optimization with Graph Convolutional Neural Networks.
 Maxime Gasse et al. 2019. nips. (set covering, combinatorial auction, capacitated facility location, maximum independent set).
 > a new graph convolutional neural network model for learning branch-and-bound variable selection policies.